 Understanding your interests, skills and values are a key part of identifying jobs and careers that suit you.
 By identifying what you enjoy and what you're good at and then identifying the jobs that suit your preferences, you give yourself the best chance of finding a career that suits you.

 You can access a comprehensive suite of learning resources on "understanding yourself" from the Careers and Employability centre - find out how to access these on the 'Resource Library' pages.
-A shorter introduction to the topic (with some information and exercises) can be found on our Advice Sheet What jobs would suit me?
+A shorter introduction to the topic (with some information and exercises) can be found on our Advice Sheet advice-sheet-what-jobs-would-suit-me.pdf

 You may also find the following websites useful: